yyu2002/Newspaper-OCR-and-Facial-Recognition/README.md

 Each page of the newspapers is saved as a single PNG image in a file called images.zip.
 These newspapers are in english, and contain a variety of stories, advertisements and images.

+I run the code on two zip files, one small one and one large one.
+Unfortunately I couldn't attach the large zip to this repository.

 ## Important Notes
 The Jupyter Notebook files are quite large (30 mb and 85 mb), and may take a minute to load and render.
 Once in a while, there's problems opening the Jupyter Notebook on github for some reason, but that's out of my control.

+I couldn't attach the large zip file to this repository, unfortunately, however the Jupyter Notebook and results are in the repository.

 ## To add repository for contributors
 `git clone https://github.com/yyu2002/Newspaper-OCR-and-Facial-Recognition`